PouryaTarimoradi/JetsonNano-SmartRoomSurveillance/README.md

 ├── main                                   # Main script to integrate person detection, image capture, and notification
 │   ├── main.py
 │   └── README.md
-├── models                                 # Stores any machine learning models used for detection
+├── models                                 # Stores any machine learning models used for detection and recognition
 ├── requirements.txt                       # List of required Python libraries
 ├── LICENSE                                # License file for the project └── README.md                              # Main README explaining the entire project

 ```